vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/055/02_pra_ye.md

 title = "02"

 +++
-My understanding of this difficult and disputed vs. is set forth in the publ. tr.
+My understanding of this difficult and disputed vs. is set forth in the published translation

 I will not engage here in detail with the various alternative interpr. offered by others.